SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ## 3.1 Quick Start

-This quick start consists of using an ASP.NET Core sample application which illustrates how to use the Steeltoe Rabbit Connector for connecting to a RabbitMQ service on Cloud Foundry.
+This quick start consists of using an ASP.NET Core sample application which illustrates how to use the Steeltoe RabbitMQ Connector for connecting to a RabbitMQ service on Cloud Foundry.

 Specifically it shows how to use a `RabbitMQ.Client` to send and receive messages on the bound RabbitMQ service.